marsattackswins/LLMMs/README.md

 - [TradingView Pine Script Reference](https://www.tradingview.com/pine-script-reference/v6/)
 - [PineScript Chat Community](https://www.tradingview.com/chat/#pine_script)

-### Community Resources
-- Community-contributed indicators and strategies
-- Third-party tutorials and guides
-- Video courses and workshops
-- Development tools and utilities

-### Support Channels
-- TradingView Pine Script forum
-- Stack Overflow tagged questions
-- GitHub discussions
-- Community Discord servers

 ## License

-This documentation collection is provided under the GNU General Public License v3.0.
-This license ensures that:
-- The content remains freely accessible
-- Modifications must be shared under the same terms
-- Commercial use is permitted with proper attribution
-- No warranty is provided

-See the LICENSE file for complete terms and conditions.
+This documentation collection operates under the GNU General Public License v3.0, ensuring that knowledge remains freely accessible to all.
+The license permits commercial use with attribution while requiring modifications to be shared under the same terms.
+While we strive for accuracy, no warranty is provided.
+For complete terms and conditions, please refer to the LICENSE file.

 ## Version Information